Department of Electrical and Computer Engineering, Boston University

 News

-- [Aug 2024] My internship work at Amazon on representation learning on tabular data is accepted at 3rd Table Representation Learning Workshop @ NeurIPS 2024.
+- [Oct 2024] My internship work at Amazon on representation learning on tabular data is accepted at 3rd Table Representation Learning Workshop @ NeurIPS 2024.
+I am also recognized as a top reviewer at NeurIPS 2024.

 - [Aug 2024] Our collaborative work Anatomy-specific Progression Classification in Chest Radiographs via Weakly Supervised Learning is accepted at Radiology: Artificial Intelligence.
 Code and checkpoints are available here.